toshal12/Virtual-Primary-Clinic/README.md

 Revolutionize healthcare with a virtual platform integrating Arduino UNO, HTML, CSS, PHP, and XAMPP.
 Enhance accessibility, efficiency, and patient-provider interaction.
 Manage appointments, patients, doctors, and specializations for a comprehensive healthcare solution.

 Key Features:<br>
---User Authentication: Patients, doctors, and administrators have secure login systems with distinct permissions and functionalities.
+<bold>--User Authentication:<bold> Patients, doctors, and administrators have secure login systems with distinct permissions and functionalities.

 --Appointment Booking: Patients can easily book appointments with doctors based on availability, while doctors can view and manage their upcoming appointments.